felekebeamlak-del/stat_capstone/README.md

 # stat_capstone
-# this is a capstone project abot retail price at bacummen.
+# this is a capstone project about retail price at bacummen.
 It has summerized and analysed the data.